 (photo copyright Dennis Mammana, dennismammana.com)

-to get a customized tour of the night
+or more to get a customized tour of the night

 sky or instruction on how to use your

 to learn about the wonders of the beautiful

-the night sky, tailored for
+the night sky, tailored for you and your

 telescopes and can assist you in learning how

 what to look at.
 He can troubleshoot defective

-other special event, and it will make for a
+party or other special event, and it will make for a

 John's computerized and motorized